AdobeDocs/campaign-web.en/help/v8/sms/create-sms.md

     From this screen, you can also [simulate your content](../preview-test/preview-test.md) and [set up offers](../content/offers.md).

 1. To schedule your delivery to a specific date and time, switch on the **[!UICONTROL Enable scheduling]** option.
 After you initiate the delivery, the message will be automatically sent on the exact date and time that you have defined for the recipient.
+Learn more about delivery scheduling in [this section](../msg/gs-messages.md#gs-schedule).

 1. Click **[!UICONTROL Configure delivery settings]** to access advanced options related to your delivery template.
 [Learn more](../advanced-settings/delivery-settings.md)